 - Golf: when you swing or grip clubs incorrectly or too forcefully, you have the tendency of causing a problem in your tendons and muscles.

-- Sports that involve throwing: improper pitching technique in sports like baseball or softball is another thing causing golfer’s elbow.
+- Sports that involve throwing: improper pitching technique in sports like baseball or softball is another thing that causes it.
 Sports like football, javelin throwing, and archery are also sports to watch out for where golfer’s elbow is more common.

 - Racket sports: too much topspin can be bad for your elbow.
 Also when you use a racket that is either too heavy or too small can bring about an injury to that part of your arm.